 Some background: bumble is a location-based social and dating application founded in 2014.
 While it initially launched as a dating app, the tight-knit team maintains that it always had bigger plans.
 In 2016, bumble introduced a new feature, bumble bff that helps users meet new friends nearby.
 Fast forward to early 2018 and yet another offshoot was born: bumble bizz.

 The goal of bizz mode is to give users a familiar and empowering tool to make a career move, meet team members, or become a mentor.
 Unlike LinkedIn, bizz focuses on what individual users look for when networking, whereas it’s sometimes impossible to determine what folks want out of LinkedIn.
-Along with verified photos, users can upload a digital resume, work samples, and list their professional skills.
+Along with verified photos, users can upload a digital resume, work samples, and list their professional skills which begs for it to be used for social media recruiting.

 However, bumble made it clear that bizz is not a job search or recruiting tool—just a networking tool.